forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 ## Summary
 Different methods to diagnose a SARS-CoV-2 infection are discussed.
 A focus is on methods measuring the amount of viruses (viral load) at different locations.
 For this reason the topics diagnosis and viral load are discussed in the same chapter.

-SARS-CoV-2 infects the upper respiratory tract (nose, mouth, throat) and the lower respiratory tract (bronchi, lungs) and the amount of viruses present at the different locations varies accordingly.
-So the sensitivity (detection rate) is dependent on the sampling location, the sampling method and the infected locations of the patient.

 _Diagnosis Methods:_
 There are different methods to diagnose a coronavirus infection:
 * Detect the viruses directly.
 The presence of virus building blocks is detected/measured by antigen test or PCR tests ([viral load](#viral-load)).
 Detecting SARS-CoV-2 virus parts is highly specific to diagnose Covid-19.
 PCR tests quantify number of virus genomes per milliliter of specimen.
 Antigen tests usually just tell if there are virus proteins present.
 For both test methods a certain amount viruses needs to present for a positive test result.